Investing has never been more readily accessible than today. Now, almost anyone can open up an investing account, often with no minimum investment.

-The now infamous surge started early this year on January 11th of 2021 when the company announced that they were bringing in a new team of board of directors, sending the stock up by 13%.
+- On January 11th of 2021, the company announced that they were bringing in a new team of board of directors, sending the stock up by 13%

-Although, days later, GameStop rose to a whopping 134% because of the hype circulated about the video game company on r/WallStreetBets, and the general hostility towards financial institutions.
+- GameStop rose to a whopping 134% because of the hype circulated about the video game company on r/WallStreetBets

-Investors following the Reddit forum bought up GameStop stocks, and short-sellers had to buy shares to cover their billion dollar losses.
+- Investors following the Reddit forum inflated the GameStop stocks, and short-sellers had to buy shares to cover their billion-dollar losses. vg

-Last year, BlackBerry’s stock was around $6.
-But when it looked like the pandemic was ending, there was a massive dump of tech stocks, including BlackBerry.
+In 2020, BlackBerry’s stock was around $6 – but when it looked like the pandemic was ending, there was a massive dump of tech stocks, including BlackBerry.

-Investors in the r/WallStreetBets forum started hyping up the stock, sending it soaring to the moon at an astounding 341% earlier this year.
+- Investors in the r/WallStreetBets forum started hyping up the stock, sending it soaring to 341%

 3. AMC Entertainment Holdings Inc.

-The feeling of hostility against large financial institutions among Redditor’s was responsible for the surgance of AMC Entertainment Holdings stock as well.
+The feeling of hostility against large financial institutions among Redditors was responsible for the surge of AMC Entertainment Holdings stock as well.

-Redditor’s viewed it as a chance to “fight back” against the hedge funds on Wall Street, sending AMC’s stock from $2 to $75.
+- Redditors viewed the surge as a chance to “fight back” against the hedge funds on Wall Street, sending AMC’s stock from $2 to $75

 This sort of “pump and dump” activity is unsustainable and causes a lot of damage to the average retail investor.